phazelift/css.js/README.md

 Although we're targeting Javascript, all examples are in Coffeescript, mainly to show how it looks writing CSS in it.
 Coffeescript
 (and some equivalents) are absolutely sweet for writing readable objects IMHO.

+When I have a few hours free in the coming days I will transcribe all Coffeescript examples to Javascript and append them to this readme.

 **Key features:**
 - virtually eliminate the need for external .css files
 - use variables, databases, sockets, or whatever you need for your CSS